gardener-attic/component-cli/docs/reference/component-cli_component-archive_component-references_add.md

 ### Synopsis

-add adds component references to the defined component descriptor.
+adds component references to the defined component descriptor.
 The component references can be defined in a file or given through stdin.

 The component references are expected to be a multidoc yaml of the following form